ChaitanyaKatti/neural-art/readme.md

 1. Clone the repository: `git clone https://github.com/ChaitanyaKatti/neural-art.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Prepare your content image and style image and place them in the `images` directory.
+3. Prepare your content image and style image and place them in the `images/contents` and `images/style` directory.
 4. Run the style transfer script: `python main.py` of use the `main.ipynb`

 ## Examples